A Constant-Gain Equation-Error Framework for Airliner Aerodynamic Monitoring Using QAR Data: INTRODUCTION

 The limitations of state-propagation filters thus necessitate a decoupled, Equation-Error Method (EEM).
 In an EEM framework, the estimation problem is simplified by using the measured states from QAR data directly as inputs to an algebraic model of the aerodynamic forces, bypassing the need for dynamic propagation.
 The most common algorithm for such problems is the standard Recursive Least Squares (RLS) estimator.

-However, a critical analysis reveals that conventional RLS is also not suited for this application due to the nature of its time-varying gain.
+\IEEEpubidadjcol However, a critical analysis reveals that conventional RLS is also not suited for this application due to the nature of its time-varying gain.
 RLS is designed to progressively reduce its estimation gain as it processes more data, effectively giving more weight to initial samples.
 In the context of noisy and low-excitation cruise data, this behavior is detrimental.
 The estimator can prematurely converge on inaccurate parameters based on initial sensor noise, or become low sensitive before it has processed enough data to find the true underlying signal.
 While a forgetting factor can be used to keep the gain from vanishing, this often leads to instability, causing the parameter estimates to drift and chase noise rather than converge.

 To overcome these dual challenges, this paper proposes and validates the Constant-Gain Equation-Error Method (CG-EEM).
 Our framework is built on the robust EEM principle to bypass the need for unavailable aircraft parameters.
 Crucially, it replaces the standard time-varying gain estimator with a custom-designed, constant-gain algorithm inspired by the Constant-Gain Kalman Filter (CGKF) \cite{CGKF}.
 This approach is perfectly suited to extracting precise parameter estimates from long segments of stationary, noisy data by ensuring every data point contributes consistently to the final result.

-The primary contributions of this work are: \begin{enumerate} \item The development of CG-EEM, a robust framework for aerodynamic estimation designed specifically for the constraints and characteristics of operational QAR data. \item A rigorous, simulation-based comparative analysis demonstrating that the CG-EEM is superior to conventional time-varing gain RLS for this application, avoiding both premature convergence and noise-induced instability. \item Extensive validation of the framework on a large, multi-fleet dataset of over 200 flights, confirming its consistency, scalability, and ability to produce physically meaningful aerodynamic parameters for fleet-wide performance monitoring. \end{enumerate}
+This framework provides a cost-effective and scalable tool for airlines to implement fleet-wide aerodynamic health monitoring.
+The identified parameters can be directly integrated into Flight Operations Quality Assurance (FOQA) programs for early anomaly detection, fed into fuel management systems to optimize flight plans with aircraft-specific performance models, and used to guide proactive maintenance scheduling, thereby enhancing both operational safety and fuel efficiency.